Earn your 80G tax benefit, while changing a life along the way

 • For you to earn tax benefit on donation, it has to be made to a valid and registered trust or organisation.

-• In case of the Indian Olympic Association, only companies are eligible for donation-based deductions.
+• In the case of the Indian Olympic Association, only companies are eligible for donation-based deductions.

 • Donations, to be eligible for tax deduction, need to be more than INR 2000, in any mode other than cash.